How to Safely Format Toshiba Hard Drive for Mac - Qiling

 ExFAT:

-This file type is a lightweight and reliable file system for storage devices.
-It's the modern replacement for FAT32 and can create and store files larger than 4GB.
+This file type is a lightweight and reliable file system for storage devices, replacing the outdated FAT32.
+It has the ability to create and store files larger than 4GB, making it a modern and efficient option for storage needs.

 02